pubware/pubware/README.md

 ## Configuration

 Configuration is supported either with a `pubware.json` file or within `package.json`.
-Pass values to plugins based on plugin-specific parameters.
+You can pass values to plugins based on plugin-specific parameters.

 ```json
 {